 Georgia Institute of Technology (Georgia Tech) (still enrolled) (PhD)

 Hi, I'm Ben.
 I graduated magna cum laude from high school in the 98th percentile for my SAT scores, and recently graduated with honors from The University of Texas at Austin with a BS in Physics.
 I scored in top percentiles on the GRE, and got an 800 (77th percentile) on the Physics GRE.
-I recently finished my first year in the physics PhD program at Georgia Tech, which comprised all of my core classes.
+I'm in my third year in the physics PhD program at Georgia Tech; I work in the Yunker Lab on soft condensed matter with a specialty mechanics of soft tissues.

 On the General GRE, I scored a 660 (93rd percentile) on the Verbal Reasoning section, a 780 (88th percentile) on the Quantitative Reasoning section, and a 6.0 (99th percentile) in the writing section, indicating my broad skill set.